karolhrdina/zm-alert/README.md

 * models - optional - rule will be applied to assets of listed model or part number (see extended attribute model and device.part)
 * types - optional - rule will be applied to asset of listed type or subtype
+* results - optional - List of actions on alert
+* variables - optional - List of global (lua context) variables
 * evaluation - mandatory - Lua code for producing alert.

 You can combine assets, groups and models in one rule.